-Sentek is currently seeking a Department of Defense (DoD) Acquisition Support Mid-Level Consultant to provide direct support in San Diego, CA at SPAWAR 6.0.
+Sentek is currently seeking a Mid-Level Acquisition Analyst to provide direct support in San Diego, CA at SPAWAR 6.0.

 Assist with assessments-of and recommendations-to programs based on DoD/DON policy and guidance.